bradtaniguchi/flare/README.md

 **note** the build process will be changed in the future to make a single npm script to build+deploy.

+## Firebase Functions (Cloud Functions)

+Currently this application supports the development of cloud functions, but these are not deployed when deploying.
+This feature is not used, and as such we don't run the deployment of these functions yet.

 ## Testing

 You can run unit-tests using `npm run test`.
 Most tests will be built in the future.